Guide to Using Your New Wix Studio Website Template

 Click on the site pages tab on the left

-Hover over the page you want to write the meta decriotion
+Hover over the page you want to write the change the name of

 Select 'SEO Basics'